joshohagan17/graphics-programming-links/README.md

-# Graphics programming links
+# Graphics programming resources
-This document contains a large list of graphics programming links I found from some brief googling.
+This document contains a large list of graphics programming resources I found from some brief googling.
 This document is incredibly useful when conducting research before implementing a graphics technique in code as:
 - There are so many unique ways different tech demos and games tackle the same graphics problems.
 - Many techniques are also buried in the web, so having a consolidated searchable list helps immensely.

 # Possible future improvements
 - Combine similar headings from different repos together
-- Use git submodules and file embedding to use up to date information
+- Use git submodules and file embedding to scrape up to date information

 # Table of contents
 1. [Graphics programming virtual meetup (GPVM)](#gpvm)